peterdurham/code-boost/content/blog/javascript-array-methods/index.md

 ---
-title: Array Methods Overview in JavaScript
+title: Array Methods in JavaScript
 date: "2020-03-16"
 category: "JavaScript"
 description: "A basic overview of the different array methods available in JavaScript.
 Includes Mutator, Accessor, and higher order methods."